komar41/vigma/README.md

   python server.py
   ```

-- Open another terminal inside the eMoGis folder.
+- Open another terminal inside the VIGMA folder.
 Run the following commands in the terminal:

   ```bash
   # Navigate to the frontend directory